About the NHS

 This website is provided by NHS Careers.
 NHS Careers was set up to encourage people to think about the joining the NHS team.
 We are dedicated to providing help and information to people who are interested in working in the NHS in any one of the 350 careers on offer.
 We can help with information on what it is really like to work in the NHS, how to get started in a career in the NHS or on the training and study needed to qualify for different jobs.

-NHS Careers is a service managed by NHS Employers for the Department of Health.
+NHS Careers is a service managed by Health Education England for the Department of Health.